vdbst/standard/README.md

 - Ok(value)
 - Err(reason)

-in mose cases these should be used since they are way more readable
+In most cases these should be used since they are way more readable.

 ~~~js